Bertoid1311/B7094/B704SourceReadMe.txt

                          "B7094ScripterSyntax.txt" in this directory), but is not compiled or linked with the application.
 B709Cmps.pas           - Specialized display components for Operator Console and other windows
-                         These must also be added to the Lazarus IDE upon installation, which will create a 'B709Cmps_package.pas' file.
+                         These must also be added to the Lazarus IDE following the IDE's initial installation and before it can be used to build B7094.
+                         (Doing so will create an additional source file: 'B709Cmps_package.pas'.

+And last but not least:

+B709Cmps_package.lpk   - This is the "package" file describing the custom components that
+                         will be installed into the IDE.

 *** The following are a few notes concerning the programming language that began life as "Delphi" (a commercial product from Borland), and has since been "resurrected" as a pair of free and open-source tools: "Lazarus" (the IDE, Integrated Development Environment) and "Free Pascal" (the compiler).
+(Lazarus is itself written in Free Pascal.)

+Don't be tripped up by the nomenclature used below: "Object Pascal" is a generic term referring to all the object-oriented dialects of Pascal developed over the years ( en.wikipedia.org/wiki/Object_Pascal );
+"Delphi" was a specific commercial version sold by Borland (joined at the hip with its IDE, as all these object-oriented Pascal dialects tended to be);
+( en.wikipedia.org/wiki/Delphi_(software) ); "Free Pascal"
+( en.wikipedia.org/wiki/Free_Pascal ) attempts to be as compatible with
+Delphi as its community of maintainers can make it, and "Lazarus" ( en.wikipedia.org/wiki/Lazarus_(software) ) is Free Pascal's IDE.
+Got that?
+"Object Pascal" sounds more dignified than "Free Pascal", so that term is frequently used below, but "Free Pascal" or "Lazarus/Free Pascal" or "Lazarus/FP" are also freely interchanged -- and they're **all** talking about the same thing!

-*** DPR (lpi [+ lpr]), DFM (lfm) and PAS files
+*** *.lpr, *.lfm and *.pas files
-These are the three main types of source file in Delphi (Lazarus/Free Pascal).
+These are the three main types of source file in Free Pascal.

+The *.lpr file is the "root" of the GUI application.
+It instantiates all the windows (a.k.a. "forms", defined in the *.lfm files) and initiates execution of the application.
+It's the entry point of the code -- you can think of it as the "main" routine.
+There is only one *.lpr file in a project.

-The DPR (lpi, [+ lpr]) file is the main project file that links all the others together, and initiates execution of the application.
-There is only one DPR (lpi, [+ lpr]) file in a project.
+The *.lpi file is the main project file that links all the others together -- names them all for the Lazarus IDE.
+This is the file you open in Lazarus if you want to rebuild the program.
+There is only one *.lpi file in a project.

-The PAS files contain actual Object Pascal code.
+The *.pas files contain actual Object Pascal code.
 Each defines a "unit" which is compiled separately and then linked together with all others.
 The guts of the code lies in the "implementation" part of the unit, and is generally private to the unit.
 However, items within a unit can be exposed for access by other units